 ♦ At Vivaness trade show this February German brand Sonett presented a new toilet cleanser, the WC-Reiniger Minze-Myrthe (mint & myrtle).
 I have written about Sonett’s brand philosophy and some of their products in this article here; the mint & myrtle cleanser is a line extension with a very fresh, herbal and citrus-accented fragrance – very different from Sonett’s usual cedarwood and citronella toilet cleanser.

 The new cleanser contains citric acid (to remove limescale) and a blend of coconut fat sulphates and sugar tenside which dissolves oil-based residue.
 Like all Sonett cleansers, the Minze-Myrthe cleanser does not contain any petro-chemical ingredients; 100% of the raw ingredients are from natural sources and completely biodegradable.
 The fragrance is composed of essential oils.
 The cleanser is vegan and certified by Ecogarantie.
 Sonett is also a member of the Certified Sustainable Economics label.

-One large bottle of the WC-Reiniger Minze-Myrthe from Sonett contains 750ml and costs 3.29 Euro at Biolindo.
+One large bottle of the WC-Reiniger Minze-Myrthe from Sonett contains 750ml and costs 3.29 Euro.
 It is also available in a small size.

 I spray the liquid cleanser on stove, surfaces, floor and sometimes even my windows.
 You can also use it to clean your bath although it is not as strong against limescale as a classic bathroom cleanser.
 Leave the cleanser to work for a couple of minutes and then wipe it off with a damp sponge or cloth.
 Finished!